What are insulin secretagogues?

 What are the benefits of insulin secretagogues?

 Both types of these insulin-releasing medicines lower blood glucose levels.
 Sulfonylureas are low in cost and usually are well tolerated.
 They are taken once or twice a day.
-Meglitinides are designed to work with your meals and are taken right before meals (2 to 4 times a day).
+Meglitinides are designed to work with your meals and are taken right before meals (two to four times a day).
 Meglitinides act for a shorter period of time than sulfonylureas.

 What are the side effects and disadvantages of insulin secretagogues?